 Effective Drug Treatment for Opiate and Opioid Abuse

 When you are looking for treatment for opiate and opioid abuse, the program you are looking at must be comprehensive.
 Treatment is not a “one size fits all” proposition.
 You have unique needs, and reputable treatment centers feature programs that will address those needs.

 The first and most important feature of opiate and opioid treatment is medical detoxification.
 With medications and other interventions, you will be better able to tolerate the withdrawal process.
 As you are weaning off opiates and opioids, treatment staff will perform a comprehensive evaluation to diagnose any underlying mental or physical conditions that may complicate your recovery.
 Once you are physically and psychologically stable, you can transition to intensive treatment.

 In treatment, staff will utilize therapy, 12-step support and other traditional and holistic treatment options to help you address the roots of your addiction.
 Your program is highly individualized and can be modified as your needs change.
-Once you successfully complete treatment, you are highly encouraged to participate in intensive outpatient treatment including sober living.
+Once you successfully complete treatment, you are highly encouraged to participate in intensive outpatient treatment.
 Outpatient treatment will allow you to work on the life and coping skills needed to successfully maintain your recovery while attending to your work and family obligations.